adambraimbridge/origami-service/README.md

 ### `origamiService.middleware.notFound( [message] )`

 Create and return a middleware for throwing `404` "Not Found" errors.
 The returned middleware will pass on an error which can be caught later by an error handling middleware.
-The error will have a `status` property set to `404` so that your error handler can differentiate it from other errors.
+The error will have a `status` property set to `404` so that your error handler can differentiate it from other errors, as well as a `cacheMaxAge` property set to `'30s'`.

 This middleware should be mounted after all of your application routes: